History of Bob Jones University: Renewed political engagement

 In 2015, with the school's earlier racial positions (in the words of a Greenville News reporter) "ancient history," BJU reemerged as campaign stop of significance for conservative Republicans.
-Ben Carson and Ted Cruz held large on-campus rallies on two successive days in November; and BJU president Steve Pettit met with Marco Rubio, Rick Perry, Mike Huckabee, and Scott Walker.
+Republicans Ben Carson (an African-American) and Ted Cruz (a Hispanic-American) held large on-campus rallies on two successive days in November, and BJU president Steve Pettit met with Marco Rubio, Rick Perry, Mike Huckabee, and Scott Walker.
 Chip Felkel, a Greenville Republican consultant, noted that some of the candidates closely identified "with the folks at Bob Jones.
 So it makes sense for them to want to be there."
 Nevertheless, unlike BJU's earlier periods of involvement in politics, Pettit said he would not endorse anyone.